Nothing said “home” to me more than an empty house

 Today’s essay is part of a fifth series by a group of men writing here on Substack including myself, , , , , and .
 You may recall our past series on fatherhood, work, “recovery,” and trust.
 This series is on home.

-TL;DR — I had to leave because home drove me away; eventually my body started to tell me to stay; home and love are both about staying, and going deeper; seeking more is natural, but also a neverending escape, and can be an addictive pattern; staying is just as much of an adventure.
+TL;DR — I had to leave because home drove me away; eventually my body started to tell me to stay; home and love are both about staying, and going deeper; seeking more is natural but also a never-ending escape and can be an addictive pattern; staying can be just as much of an adventure.

 Nothing says “home” to me more than an empty house.